 We will provide you with regular statements of account, so that you are always aware of how much you are incurring by way of legal fees.
-The statement of account is paid our of the retainer held in trust.
-If your matter is resolved quickly and amicably, then we would hope to return to you the balance of your retainer funds.
+The statement of account is paid out of the retainer held in trust.
+If your matter is resolved quickly and amicably, then we would return to you the balance of your retainer funds.
 If your case is prolonged and difficult, it is possible that we will be obliged to approach you for an additional retainer to cover additional legal fees.

 Keep your Legal Costs Under Control:

 Whatever costs you do incur for legal fees, accounting fees, or assessments and appraisals, it is important that you carefully monitor your costs.
 Do not let your emotions take over and allow you to become embroiled in a lengthy Court proceeding, when you might have avoided such a huge expense with some careful negotiation and strategic compromise.